 It’s part of my job to stay on top of what’s good in menswear.
 As a result, I know what makes a quality garment and I know which labels do them best.
 In addition to that, I have extensive experience outside of my work at OPUMO, testing and reviewing apparel and footwear for titles including The Independent and The Guardian.

 But that’s not all.
-I’m also a new dad, the owner of a large mud-loving dog, and a chronic spiller of coffee/tea/red wine/curry, you name it.
+I’m also father to a young family, the owner of a large mud-loving dog, and a chronic spiller of coffee/tea/red wine/curry... you know, all the worst stuff.
 Suffice to say I get through more than my fair share of white tees, and finding the best white T-shirts has become a bit of a personal obsession along the way.

 The best white T-shirts for men